Compiled by Jen Millner at Montana State University and John McDaris at SERC.

 : This page from NOAA and the National Hurricane Center gives a very good overview of storm surge.
 What is it?
 What factors affect the size of the storms surge?
 There are also a number of visualizations of storm surge and it's effects as well as record setting historical storm surges with accompanying model reconstructions of the extent of inland flooding.

-The Saffir-Simpson Scale (more info) This flash animation on the Associated Press website shows the typical damage done by each of the five levels of hurricane on the Saffir-Simpson scale.
+The Saffir-Simpson Scale ( This site may be offline. ) This flash animation on the Associated Press website shows the typical damage done by each of the five levels of hurricane on the Saffir-Simpson scale.
 It shows the combined effect of the winds and the storm surge on buildings and trees in the hurricane's path.

 NASA Hurricane Multimedia Gallery (more info) This gallery contains Quicktime-format video clips of models, reconstructions and satellite imagery from major hurricanes since 1998.
 There are also some video clips about the science of hurricanes.